 - Sprinkle brown sugar on the bottom of the slow cooker.
 Place ham on top cut side down.
 Add pineapple chunks around it.

 - Brush the ham with the glaze and pour any extra glaze over the ham.

 How Long To Cook Ham in a Crock Pot?

 To make ham in the crock pot, cook it on low for about 3 to 4 hours.
 This time is sufficient for your slow cooker ham to get heated through without getting dried up.
 Keep in mind that you are preparing a “fully cooked ham” so all you are doing is warming it up.

 How Much Ham Do I Need Per Person?

-Estimate about 3/4 pound of bone-in ham per person.
-You can increase it to 1 pound so you have plenty of leftovers.
+- Estimate about 3/4 pound of bone-in ham per person.
+You can increase it to 1 pound if you want plenty of leftovers.

-If using a boneless ham, you will need 1/2 pound per person.
+- You will need about 1/2 pound of boneless ham per person.

 What to Serve with Ham?